getredash/contrib-helm-chart/README.md

 This chart bootstraps a [Redash](https://github.com/getredash/redash) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-This is a contributed project developed by volunteers and not officially supported by Redash.
+This is a fork from a contributed project developed by volunteers and not officially supported by Redash: https://github.com/getredash/contrib-helm-chart

-Current chart version is `2.0.1`

 ## Source Code